 I don’t know about you, but I love a big bowl of rolled stuffed cabbages topped off with garlicky yogurt sauce.
 But let’s face it, they take a long time to make.
 Certainly not conducive to make on a weeknight.

 This cabbage roll soup, on the other hand, tastes almost the same without all the work.
 Everything comes together in one pot making it easier and great for a heartwarming weeknight meal.

-Growing up, my mom served this dish with a big dollop of Tzatziki sauce on top, so I followed in her footsteps.
+Growing up, my mom served this dish with a big dollop of garlicky yogurt sauce (similar to my Tzatziki sauce recipe) on top, so I followed in her footsteps.
 While I highly recommend doing so, if you prefer serving it by itself or with a warm, crusty slice of no knead bread, it would still be good.

 This stuffed cabbage soup recipe is made with olive oil, onions, ground beef, cumin, paprika, garlic, tomato sauce, diced tomatoes, honey, homemade chicken stock, cabbage, white rice, white wine vinegar and fresh Italian parsley.

 Although this list may seem long, most of them are pantry staples.
 Which means, all this recipe takes is a quick trip to the grocery store for a few meat and produce selections.

 But as I mentioned before, this cabbage roll soup is customizable to suit your needs.
 Replace the ground beef with ground turkey (Turkey Cabbage Soup is also a regular in our house) or use cauliflower rice instead!
 We will discuss a few variations below.